MENU

 Pan-fired green tea of Hadong Tea (February 2019)

-Hadong Wild Tea Museum
+Hadong Tea Museum

 The history of Hadong tea, a copy of the certificate of the Global Important Agricultural Heritage System (GIAHS), etc. are exhibited at the museum.
 There are a tea shop and facility where visitors can experience making Hadong tea at the museum.
 Not only Hadong tea, but also products made using Hadong tea are sold in the museum shop.